DaniilMusin/funding_arbitrage_bot_multiple/README.md

 | `vvs` | VVS | DEX | AMM | [Docs](https://hummingbot.org/exchanges/vvs/) | - |
 | `xsswap` | XSSwap | DEX | AMM | [Docs](https://hummingbot.org/exchanges/xswap/) | - |

+## Database Setup

+The Docker environment mounts the `db/` directory to the Postgres service.
+When the container initializes, every `.sql` file in this directory is executed automatically.
+The new migration script `002_add_funding_rates_raw.sql` creates the `funding_rates_raw` table.
+When starting a fresh container the migration runs automatically.
+If you have a persistent database volume, apply the script manually using `psql -f db/002_add_funding_rates_raw.sql`.

 ## Other Hummingbot Repos

 * [Deploy](https://github.com/hummingbot/deploy): Deploy Hummingbot in various configurations with Docker